AlanZhang0817/BayesianKernelRegression/README.md

 # BayesianKernelRegression

+Please check report.pdf for the description and result of this project.

 This project focuses on image denoising task with Bayesian Approach.
 Specifically, the idea of kernel regression is implemented.

 high-level program flow: